Diagram Index : see also Cable hookup digital cable and TV

 Satellite/OTA diplexer - This device will allow a satellite dish and an over-the-air antenna to share the same cable.
 The loss in the device will not be 3dB, but there will be some small loss.
 Check for whether DC is blocked to the OTA port.
 Satellite/OTA diplexers will not work with the new 5-LNB dishes from DirecTV.

-Note: Splitters in cable TV systems with ?on demand? features must pass 5 MHz - 900 MHz.
+Note: Splitters in cable TV systems with "on demand" features must pass 5 MHz - 900 MHz.

 Choosing the proper antenna for your setup.

-With the information obtained from the above two links, you should know where your TV stations are in relation to your home antenna.
+With the information obtained from the links above, you should know where your TV stations are in relation to your home antenna.
 You should be able to determine if your TV stations are primarily located in the same direction or in many directions and how far away they are from your home antenna.
 Based on this data, you need to decide if you need an antenna which is good for 20 miles, 30 miles, 40 miles, 60 miles and if it should be UHF, VHF or both.
 Buy from a known antenna source such as Winegard, Channel Master or their authorized retail dealers. www.winegard.com offers locators for dealers in your area.

 Signal Amplifiers, Preamplifiers